cstBipBop/MGSV-dictionary-generator/README.md

   as2Table={az=boolean,AZ=boolean,num=boolean}, -- controls what character sets are generated in e.buildASCII(); {a-z, A-Z, 0-9}

+  appendDefaultSymbolsToDefaultAsciiTable = boolean, -- sets whether to add entries in the defaultSymbols table to all ASCII char tables

   overrideStopCountWithInt={boolean,int} -- if [1]==true then ovverides default stop count set by e.defaultCfg.bruteForceStopCount, unless int is less than 1 or greater than default stop count

 }